SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 ### Private Edges

 Each edge's properties may be blinded by its SAID, `d`, field (i.e. be private) if its properties block includes a UUID, `u` field.
 As with UUID, `u`, fields used elsewhere in ACDC, if the UUID, `u`, field value has sufficient entropy then the values of the properties of its enclosing block are not discoverable in a computationally feasible manner merely given the schema for the edge block and its SAID, `d` field.
 This is called a ***private edge***.
-When a private edge is provided in compact form then the edge detail is hidden and is selectively disclosable.
+When a private edge is provided in compact form then the edge detail is hidden and is partially disclosable.
 An uncompacted private edge is shown below.

 ~~~json
 "e":